Barbara Hutton: Early life

 In accordance with New York's high society traditions, Barbara Hutton was given a lavish débutante ball in 1930 on her 18th birthday, where guests from the Astor and Rockefeller families, amongst other elites, were entertained by stars such as Rudy Vallee and Maurice Chevalier.
-The ball cost $60,000, a veritable fortune in the days of the Depression.
+The ball cost $60,000, a fortune in the days of the Depression.
 Public criticism was so severe that she was sent on a tour of Europe to escape the onslaught of the press.

 She lived in the family home at 4 East 80th Street on the Upper East Side.

 Marriages

-Popular poet Ogden Nash then took note of Hutton's public private life in the following light verse:
+Popular poet Ogden Nash took note of Hutton's public private life in the following light verse: